Armenia parliament picks opposition leader as prime minister

 The leader of protests that gripped Armenia for weeks was named the country's new prime minister on Tuesday, overcoming the immediate political turmoil but raising uncertainty about the longer term.

-The parliament's approval of Nikol Pashinian by a 59-42 vote capped a fast-moving month of massive protests, the surprise resignation of the prime minister and political maneuvering.
+Parliament's approval of Nikol Pashinyan by a 59-42 vote capped a fast-moving month of massive protests, the surprise resignation of the prime minister and political manoeuvring.

-Many Armenians have stewed for years about the country's poverty and widespread corruption, but Pashinian was able to galvanize the discontent into a mass movement that was occasionally raucous but largely peaceful.
+Many Armenians stewed for years about the country's poverty and widespread corruption, but Mr Pashinyan was able to galvanise the discontent into a mass movement that was occasionally raucous but largely peaceful.

-The protests focused on former leader Serzh Sargsyan's transition from president to prime minister, a move that opponents saw as effectively allowing him to remain the ccountry's leader indefinitely.
+The protests focused on former leader Serzh Sargsyan's transition from president to prime minister, a move that opponents saw as effectively allowing him to remain the country's leader indefinitely.

-Soon after Sargsyan stopped being president, he was named prime minister by the parliament, where his Republican Party has the majority of seats.
+Soon after Mr Sargsyan stopped being president, he was named prime minister by parliament, where his Republican Party has a majority.

 Faced with the mass protests, Sargsyan left the premiership on April 23, six days after his election.
-In a concession last week, the Republicans agreed to support any prime minister candidate nominated by a third of the parliament members, paving the way for Pashinian's election.
+In a concession last week, the Republicans agreed to support any prime ministerial candidate nominated by a third of the assembly's members, paving the way for Mr Pashinyan's election.

-On the capital's central square, supporters were ecstatic on Tuesday after the vote.
+In the capital's central square, supporters were ecstatic after the vote.

-But for all the delight, Pashinian faces significant challenges, not least that the Republicans remain a sizeable majority in parliament.
+But for all the delight, Mr Pashinyan faces significant challenges, not least that the Republicans still have a sizeable majority in parliament.

-The intense hopes that Pashinian's supporters invested in him could fade fast if he does not move decisively to implement changes and call snap elections that could drive the Republicans from the majority.
+The hope that his supporters invested in him could fade fast if he does not move decisively to implement changes and call snap elections that could deprive the Republicans of their majority.

-The Nagorno-Karabakh region in Azerbaijan has been under the control of ethnic Armenian forces backed by Armenia since the end of a separatist war in 1994.
+The region in Azerbaijan has been under the control of ethnic Armenian forces backed by Yerevan since the end of a separatist war in 1994.
 Fighting periodically breaks out between those forces and Azerbaijani troops stationed on the other side of a demilitarized zone.

-In a speech to parliament preceding his election, Pashinian said that his "revolution will lead to the de-jure recognition of realizing the rights of Karabakh to self-determination".
+In a speech to parliament preceding his election, Mr Pashinyan said that his "revolution will lead to the de-jure recognition of realising the rights of Karabakh to self-determination".